jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/14/O1/divergences/t0001-init/default/divergences.md

     CF: all_attrs_init at attr.c:155:3
     CT: container_of_or_null_offset at git-compat-util.h:1581:36
     RF: container_of_or_null_offset at git-compat-util.h:1582:1
-    CF: all_attrs_init at attr.c:155:3
-    CT: hashmap_iter_next at hashmap.c:296:24
-    RF: hashmap_iter_next at hashmap.c:308:1
-    CF: all_attrs_init at attr.c:155:3
-    CT: container_of_or_null_offset at git-compat-util.h:1581:36
-    RF: container_of_or_null_offset at git-compat-util.h:1582:1
-    CF: all_attrs_init at attr.c:155:3
-    CT: hashmap_iter_next at hashmap.c:296:24
-    RF: hashmap_iter_next at hashmap.c:308:1
-    CF: all_attrs_init at attr.c:155:3
-    CT: container_of_or_null_offset at git-compat-util.h:1581:36
-    RF: container_of_or_null_offset at git-compat-util.h:1582:1
-    CF: all_attrs_init at attr.c:155:3
-    CT: hashmap_iter_next at hashmap.c:296:24
-    RF: hashmap_iter_next at hashmap.c:308:1
-    CF: all_attrs_init at attr.c:155:3
-    CT: container_of_or_null_offset at git-compat-util.h:1581:36
-    [...1 more events...]
   Occurrences: 1

 Uncategorised
   Events:
     CT: memory_limit_check at wrapper.c:18:1
-  Occurrences: 2

-Uncategorised
-  Events:
-    CT: memory_limit_check at wrapper.c:18:1
-    RF: memory_limit_check at wrapper.c:35:1
-    CF: xrealloc at wrapper.c:136:8
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    RF: Jump to external code
   Occurrences: 1

 Uncategorised